DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Detailed Description of Experiment Environments and Algorithm Implementation

-We now validate our OPSRL algorithm with this environment.
-As before, we compare it against the OptCMDP Algorithm~1 in~\citep{efroni2020exploration}, and and UCRL2 algorithm from~\citep{jaksch2010near}.
-We use UCRL2 algorithm as a baseline for the $\tilde{\mathcal{O}}(\sqrt{K})$ optimality regret.
-The OptCMDP algorithm characterizes the objective regret and the constraint regret of the CMDP.
-We expect to see that the OPSRL algorithm achieves the same optimality regret, as these algorithms in order sense, while being safe in all episodes of learning.
-We emphasize that the performance metric for UCRL2 is computed with respect to the optimal objective value of the unconstrained problem, instead of the constrained problem.
-As before, we choose the optimal policy from a conservative constrained problem (with a much stricter constraint) as the baseline policy.
+We show the performance of our DOPE algorithm in Inventory Control Environment.
+As before, we compare it against the OptCMDP Algorithm~1 in~\cite{efroni2020exploration}, and and OptPess-LP algorithm from~\cite{liu2021efficient}.
+Also, we choose the optimal policy from a conservative constrained problem (with a stricter constraint) as the baseline policy.
 We use $\bar{C}_b = 0.1 \bar{C}$.

-Fig.~(\ref{fig:objective-regretin}) compares the optimality regret for inventory control environment incurred by each algorithm with respect to number of episodes.
-As we see in this figure, in the initial episodes, the objective regret of OPSRL grows linearly with number of episodes.
+Fig.~\ref{fig:objectiveregretIn} compares the objective regret for the inventory control environment incurred by each algorithm with respect to the number of episodes.
+As we see in this figure, in the initial episodes, the objective regret of DOPE grows linearly with number of episodes.
 Later, the growth rate of regret changes to square root of number of episodes.
 We see that this change of behavior happens after $K_0$ episodes specified by Proposition \ref{prop:Feasibility}.
-Hence, the linear growth rate indeed corresponds to the time when the base policy is employed.
-In conclusion, the regret for OPSRL algorithm depicted in Figures \ref{fig:objective-regretin} matches the result of Theorem \ref{thm:main-regret-theorem}.
-Further, we also observe that the objective regret of OptCMDP is lower than OPSRL.
-This behaviour can be attributed to the fact that in order to perform safe exploration, OPSRL includes a pessimistic penalty in the constraint \eqref{eqn:pessimistic-cost}.
-This argument also explains UCRL2 outperforming OPSRL.
+Hence, the linear growth rate indeed corresponds to the duration of time in which the base policy is employed.
+In conclusion, the regret for DOPE algorithm depicted in Figures \ref{fig:objectiveregretIn} matches the result of Theorem \ref{thm:main-regret-theorem}.
+Next, the OptPess-LP algorithm performs quite badly in terms of objective regret, as it fails to achieve $\sqrt{K}$ regret performance within the chosen number of episodes.
+It thus shows the same issue of excessive pessimism observed in the other environments.
+Finally, we observe that the objective regret of OptCMDP is lower than DOPE.
+This behavior can be attributed to the fact that in order to perform safe exploration, DOPE includes a pessimistic penalty in the constraint \eqref{eqn:pessimistic-cost}.